ARMmbed/mbed-os-5-docs/docs/tutorials/testing.md

 1. Build the nontest code (all code not under a `TESTS` folder), but do not link it.
 The resulting object files are placed in the build directory.
 1. Find all tests that match the given target and toolchain.
 1. For each discovered test, build all of its source files and link it with the nontest code that was built in step 1.
 1. If specified, create a test specification file and place it in the given directory for use by testing tools.
-This is placed in the build directory by default when using mbed CLI.
+This is placed in the build directory by default when using Mbed CLI.

 ##### App config

-When building an mbed application, the presence of an `mbed_app.json` file allows you to set or override different config settings from libraries and targets.
+When building an Mbed application, the presence of an `mbed_app.json` file allows you to set or override different config settings from libraries and targets.
 However, because the tests share a common build, this can cause issues when tests have different configurations that affect the OS.

 The build system will look for an `mbed_app.json` file in your shared project files (any directory not inside of a `TESTS` folder).
 If the system finds it, this configuration file will be used for both the nontest code as well as each test case inside your project's source tree.
 If there is more than one `mbed_app.json` file in the source tree, the config system will error.